Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Samples

 \section{Samples}

-For investigating the interaction of femtosecond laser pulses with magnetic garnet films manifested in the modification of their parameters we have chosen substituted iron garnet film (YBiPrLu)$_3$(FeGa)$_5$O$_{12}$ grown by liquid phase epitaxy method on (210)-oriented substrates of gadolinium gallium garnet Gd$_3$Ga$_5$O$_{12}$(GGG).
-The films thickness was of 10\,$\mu$m.
-X-ray diffraction characterization yielded the lattice constants of 12.5322\,\AA\,and 12.4844\,\AA\,for the garnet film and the GGG substrate, respectively.
-The lattice mismatch between the film and the substrate, therefore, was of $+$2.65\%.
+For investigating the feasibility of the described above laser-induced modification of anisotropy parameters we have chosen Bi-substituted iron garnet film (Y$_{0.99}$Bi$_{1.64}$Pr$_{0.25}$Lu$_{0.23}$)(Fe$_{3.75}$Ga$_{1.16}$)O$_{12}$ grown by liquid phase epitaxy method on (210)-oriented substrate of a gadolinium gallium garnet Gd$_3$Ga$_5$O$_{12}$(GGG).
+The film composition was verified by the X-ray fluorescence measurements.
+The film thickness was of 10\,$\mu$m.
+X-ray diffraction characterization yielded the lattice constants of $a^f=$12.5322\,\AA \, and $a^s$=12.4844\,\AA \, for the garnet film and the GGG substrate, respectively.
+The lattice mismatch between the film and the substrate, introduced according to Ref.\,\onlinecite{Eschenfelder-book}, is of $\Delta a/a=(a^s-a^f)/a^f=$-0.38\,\%.
 Effective anisotropy easy axis is oblique in the $yz$ plane with the angle of 16$^\mathrm{o}$ to the sample normal,\cite{Krichevtsov-JETPLett1989} as shown in Fig.\,\ref{Fig:Geometry}(a).
-This film is characterized by the moderate magnetic anisotropy and will be referred to as the MA-film.
-The second sample was a film (YBiPrLu)$_3$(FeGa)$_5$O$_{12}$ of similar chemical composition, grown on the (210)-substrate but characterized by a strong growth-induced anisotropy (SA-film).
+Saturation magnetization is $M_s=10^4$\,A/m.\cite{Krichevtsov-JETPLett1989}